jfischer/micropython-iot-hackathon/docs/mqtt.rst

 message is received at the broker, it is passed on to any current subscribers to the topic.
 In this case, both *Client-D* and *Client-E* will receive each message.
-We will call this a *push* pattern, as it is one directional, and the interaction is initiated by the publisher.
-In an IoT context, the publisher is usually a sensor node and the subscriber(s) are servers that process and store the sensor data.
+We will call this a *push* pattern, as it is one directional, and the interaction is initiated by the output_thing.
+In an IoT context, the output_thing is usually a sensor node and the subscriber(s) are servers that process and store the sensor data.

 *Client-C* and *Client-F* are interacting in a request-response or